GrahamF73/WritingSamples/readme.md

 I am excited about the opportunity to bring my skills in technical writing, team leadership, and cross-functional collaboration to your company.
 I believe my background and expertise will align well in your organization, and I am eager to contribute to your company’s further success.
 I look forward to the opportunity to discuss how my experience and skills can support your organization’s goals.

-For more about my education, work history and specific skills, please see my [resume](GRAHAM_FREDRICKSON.pdf).
+For more about my education, professional experience and specific skills, please see my [resume](GRAHAM_FREDRICKSON_RESUME.pdf).

 Sincerely,